filfai1003/Project_web3/backend/README.md

 Notes
 - Replace `<TOKEN>` and `<USER_ID>` in the examples with actual values returned by the API.
-- For pretty JSON parsing in examples we use `jq` (Linux/macOS).
-On Windows you can install `jq` or inspect output directly.

 1) Signup — create a new user